George Washington's crossing of the Delaware River: Watercraft

-A wide variety of watercraft were assembled for the crossing, primarily through the work of militia men from the surrounding counties in New Jersey and Pennsylvania, and the assistance of the Pennsylvania Navy.
+A wide variety of watercraft were assembled for the crossing of the Delaware River, primarily through the work of militia men from surrounding counties in New Jersey and Pennsylvania with assistance from the Pennsylvania Navy.

 Captain Daniel Bray, along with Captain Jacob Gearhart and Captain Jacob Ten Eyck, were chosen by Washington to take charge of the boats used in the crossing, supervising the transport of infantry, cavalry, and cannon.
-In addition to the large ferry vessels (which were big enough to carry large coaches, and likely served for carrying horses and artillery during the crossing), a large number of Durham boats were used to transport soldiers across the river.
+In addition to the large ferry vessels, which were big enough to carry large coaches, and likely served for carrying horses and artillery during the crossing, a large number of Durham boats were used to transport soldiers across the river.
 These boats were designed to carry heavy loads from the Durham Iron Works, featured high sides and a shallow draft, and could be poled across the river.

-The boats were operated by experienced watermen.
-Most prominent among them were the men of John Glover's Marblehead Regiment, a company of experienced seamen from Marblehead, Massachusetts.
-These men were joined by seamen, dockworkers, and shipbuilders from Philadelphia, as well as local ferry operators and boatsmen who knew the river well, most notably Kirby Francis Kane, of Rhode Island.
+The boats were operated by experienced watermen, including John Glover's Marblehead Regiment, a company of experienced seamen from Marblehead, Massachusetts.
+These men were joined by seamen, dockworkers, and shipbuilders from Philadelphia and local ferry operators and boatsmen who knew the Delaware River well, including Kirby Francis Kane from Rhode Island.

 Crossing

-On the morning of December 25, Washington ordered his army to prepare three days' food and issued orders that every soldier be outfitted with fresh flints for their muskets.
-He was also somewhat worried by intelligence reports that the British were planning their own crossing once the Delaware was frozen over.
-At 4 pm Washington's army turned out for its evening parade, where the troops were issued ammunition, and even the officers and musicians were ordered to carry muskets.
+On the morning of December 25, Washington ordered his Continental Army troops to prepare three days' food and issued orders that every soldier be outfitted with fresh flints for their muskets.
+Washington was somewhat worried by intelligence reports that the British were planning their own crossing once the Delaware was frozen over.
+At 4 pm on December 25, Washington's army arrived to begin the crossing of the river.
+The troops were issued ammunition, and even the officers and musicians were ordered to carry muskets.
 They were told that they were departing on a secret mission.
 Marching eight abreast in close formations and ordered to be as quiet as possible, they left the camp for McConkey's Ferry.
 Washington's plan required the crossing to begin as soon as it was dark enough to conceal their movements on the river, but most of the troops did not reach the crossing point until about 6 pm, about ninety minutes after sunset.
-The weather got progressively worse, turning from drizzle to rain to sleet and snow.
-"It blew a hurricane," recalled one soldier.
+As the evening progressed, the weather became progressively worse, turning from drizzle to rain and then to sleet and snow.
+"It blew a hurricane," one soldier recalled.

-Washington had given charge of the crossing logistics to his chief of artillery, Henry Knox.
+Washington had given charge of the crossing to his chief of artillery, Henry Knox.
 In addition to the crossing of large numbers of troops (most of whom could not swim), he had to safely transport horses and eighteen pieces of artillery over the river.
 Knox wrote that the crossing was accomplished "with almost infinite difficulty", and that its most significant danger was floating ice in the river.
 One observer noted that the whole operation might well have failed "but for the stentorian lungs of Colonel Knox".
 The unusually cold weather of the 1770s and the icy river were likely related to the Little Ice Age.